• Home

 This post may contain affiliate links.
 Read our disclosure policy.

-For kids reading chapter books, they get one sticker for every 10 minutes they read.
+For older kids reading chapter books, they get one sticker for every 10 minutes they read.
 My older kids get to go to the adventure park when they finish their reading chart.
 Choose a reward that will motivate your child.
 For some kids, reading is a little bit challenging so you can have them earn small rewards along the way.
 For example, every 10 stickers they get a treat or small prize and then a big prize at the very end when they have 100 stickers.
 You could also track every 5 minutes they read instead of 10 minutes at a time.
 My kids enjoy reading so reading 100 books or 1,000 minutes for the older kids is a doable goal with one big prize at the end.
 Tailor the program to suit your child’s needs and level.

 To make reading fun, we like to mix it up!
 Here are TEN ideas for helping your kids get excited about reading: